kymotz/oplog/README.md

 The field in `LogRecord` annotation :

-* success : It's necessary field, can't be absent.
+* success : It's a required field.
-* condition : It's boolean value, but `String` type.
+* condition : It's a boolean value, but `String` type.
 * operator : It's always be filled with current user from the method implement by `IOperatorGetService`.
 Or else the content you specify.
-* fail : it's record fail method result.
+* fail : It's the result when the method fails.

 ## Technology